🇱🇮 Liechtenstein · FMA · TVTG / TT Act

 Liechtenstein's TVTG Token Act Framework

 The TVTG (Gesetz über Token und VT-Dienstleister, or Token and Trustworthy Technology Service Provider Act) entered into force on 1 January 2020.
-Liechtenstein was the first country to create a comprehensive legal framework covering every aspect of blockchain-based tokens: their creation, transfer, destruction, and the service providers operating in the ecosystem.
+Liechtenstein was the first country to create a complete legal framework covering every aspect of blockchain-based tokens: their creation, transfer, destruction, and the service providers operating in the ecosystem.

 The TVTG defines 12 types of TT Service Provider, including: Token Issuers, TT Exchanges, TT Custodians, TT Token Generators, TT Trustees, TT Identity Service Providers, and TT Verifying Authorities.
-All require authorization from the FMA.
+All require authorisation from the FMA.
 The framework covers security tokens, utility tokens, and payment tokens, providing legal certainty for STOs (Security Token Offerings) and crypto fund structures not available in most other jurisdictions.

 Liechtenstein is also an EEA member state, which means FMA-regulated financial services can be passported across all 31 EEA states (EU27 + Norway, Iceland, Liechtenstein).
-Under MiCA, Liechtenstein is implementing the regulation as an EEA state, making the FMA a competent authority for CASP authorization with EEA passporting.
+Under MiCA, Liechtenstein is implementing the regulation as an EEA state, making the FMA a competent authority for CASP authorisation with EEA passporting.

 Swiss franc advantage: Liechtenstein uses the Swiss franc (CHF) and has a customs union with Switzerland.
 Capital requirements and fees are CHF-denominated.
 The proximity to Switzerland and Zug's crypto valley ecosystem makes Liechtenstein attractive for firms with Swiss connections.

-Liechtenstein FMA Crypto License — Key Requirements
+Liechtenstein FMA Crypto Licence — Key Requirements

 Entity